cgabriel5/wa-devkit/docs/injection.md

 var beautify = require("gulp-jsbeautifier");
 var injection = require("gulp-inject-content");

-// since the options object is empty it is not really needed and
+// Since the options object is empty it is not really needed and
-// is only shown for the purpose of example. var options = {}; // use defaults
+// is only shown for the purpose of example. var options = {}; // Use defaults.

 gulp.task("my_task", function(done) {
 	pump(
 		[
 			gulp.src("my_html_file.html"),
-			injection.pre(options), // any pre content injection
+			injection.pre(options), // Any pre content injection.
 			beautify(),
-			injection.post(options), // any post content injection
+			injection.post(options), // Any post content injection.
 			gulp.dest("./")
 		],
 		done